Bag-of-Vectors Autoencoders for Unsupervised Conditional Text Generation: Bag-of-Vectors Autoencoder

 \section{Bag-of-Vectors Autoencoder}

-We propose \emph{Bag-of-Vectors Autoencoders} (BoV-AEs) to be used with $\embtoemb$.
+We propose \emph{Bag-of-Vectors Autoencoders} (BoV-AEs) which facilitate learning mappings in the embedding space.
 Following the naming convention by \citet{henderson2020unstoppable}, we refer to a bag of vectors as a (multi)-set of vectors that (i) can grow arbitrarily large, and (ii) where the elements are not ordered (a basic property of sets).
 A type of BoV representation that is used very commonly is found in Transformer~\citep{vaswani2017attention} encoder-decoder models, where there is one vector to represent each token of the input text, and the order of the vectors does not matter when the decoder accesses the output of the encoder.
 In this work, we also rely on Transformer models as the backbone of our encoders and decoders.
 However, in principle, any encoder and decoder can be used, as long as the encoder produces a bag as output and the decoder takes a bag as input.
-Formally, $\embeddingspace = (\mathbb{R}^d)^+$, so the encoder produces a bag-of-vectors $\bov{X} = \{\mathbf{z}_1, ..., \mathbf{z}_n\} := \encoder(x)$.
+Formally, $\embeddingspace = (\mathbb{R}^d)^+$, so the encoder produces a bag-of-vectors $\bov{X} = \{\mathbf{z}_1, ..., \mathbf{z}_n\} := \encoder(x)$, where $n$ is the number of vectors in the induced input bag.